Whatever happened to Arthur MacArthur?

 Photo:- Courier Mail 18 December 1944

 Christmas Hymn with his friends Judy

-Henderson and Neil Watts at the Holy Trinity Church of England
+Henderson and Neil Watts (now deceased) at the Holy Trinity Church of England

 I would love to hear from Judy